ConceptaNjolima/MyTNTResources/Week 1/Intro to web apps.md

 1. Why are we building a web app?
        * Quick to prototype
        * Introduction to broadly applicable tech - VS Code, HTML, CSS, TypeScript
-       * Many projects professionally, community, philanthropic, for fun, have some web component
+       * Many projects - professional, community, philanthropic, for fun... have some web component
        * Some capabilities between web and native apps are closing

-2. Tech we will be using and introduced over the next week.
+2. Tech we will use and introduce over the next week.
 This lesson focuses on HTML, CSS, and an introduction to TypeScript.

       | Technology / Tooling | Solution |
       |---|---|